kubesphere/website/content/en/docs/introduction/features.md

 ## Multi-tenant Management

-In KubeSphere, resources (e.g. clusters) can be shared between tenants.
+In KubeSphere, resources (for example, clusters) can be shared between tenants.
 First, administrators or managers need to set different account roles with different authorizations.
 After that, members in the platform can be assigned with these roles to perform specific actions on varied resources.
 Meanwhile, as KubeSphere completely isolates tenants, they will not affect each other at all.

 - **Multi-tenancy**.
 It provides role-based fine-grained authentication in a unified way and a three-tier authorization system.
 - **Unified authentication**.
 For enterprises, KubeSphere is compatible with their central authentication system that is base on LDAP or AD protocol.
 Single sign-on (SSO) is also supported to achieve unified authentication of tenant identity.